 - Start with one challenge, one solution.
 Do not try to implement multiple solutions at once, even if you have multiple needs in your business.
 If you start with one, not only will the process be smoother, but it will build your confidence.

 - Download the trial version first.
-If you researched the tools we recommended in What technologies should consider?, you likely discovered the monthly investment is quite low.
+If you researched the tools we recommended in Which apps should you use? you likely discovered the monthly investment is quite low.
 Regardless, go for the trial.
 It usually offers most of the core features for you to play with before you commit.

-- Use ALL the help resources.
-Depending on the software, there should be tutorials, videos, manuals or even one-on-one set up with a support technician.
+- Use the help resources.
+Depending on the software, there should be tutorials, videos, manuals, or even one-on-one set up with a support technician.
 Read and watch and ask for as much help as you can.

 - Keep the workflows simple.
-This is not the time for a 9-page manual on how to use Slack.
+This is not the time for a 9-page manual.
 Set up a few basic guidelines and some boundaries so your team has direction.
 As issues come up, have open conversations on workarounds and solutions.

-- Create an in-house tech.
+- Appoint an in-house tech.
 Depending on the situation, this may be you as the business owner.
-However, if you have a real tech-savvy person on your team, explore delegating this work to them.
+However, if you have a real tech-savvy person on your team, delgate this work to them.
 This can prevent burn-out.

-Hopefully, our suggestions have provided you with some confidence to navigate the moving of your team to working at home.
+Hopefully, our suggestions have provided you with some confidence to navigate the moving of your team to work from home.
 We would love to hear how your transition is going.
 Please reach out to us through Twitter or Facebook with your stories or questions.